 In 1875, the Counts of Rocabertí refurbished the medieval military fortress, converting it into a French-style château.
 Next to the new palace, the Counts decided to place a park, making use of their own adjacent land known as “lo Bosch del Comte”, along with different gardens and orchards, which they obtained from the small landowners of the town, in exchange for other plots of land and haylofts.

-Today, the park is home to a noteworthy white stork colony, thanks to a recovery project that was launched in 1995, in cooperation with the Aiguamolls de l’Empordà Nature Reserve.
-Since then, the colony has continued to grow, boasting 32 nests and 66 new-born storks in 2014.
+Today, the park is home to a noteworthy white stork colony, thanks to a recovery project that was launched in 1996, in cooperation with the Aiguamolls de l’Empordà Nature Reserve.
+Since then, the colony has continued to grow.
+We’ve located 35 nests and 58 offspring.

 You will also enjoy the 19th-century aviary, which is inhabited by pheasants and different species of doves; the cave, which was built in 1877; and finally, the striking medieval façade of the castle.
 Coming along?